 Once you have decided which of your wine bottles you want to sell, you must then determine the value of each bottle.
 There are two types of values attributed to vintage wines, inherent value and real value.
 The inherent value of a bottle of wine is determined by how it was produced, where the grapes were grown, its classification, and the reputation and techniques of the maker.
 The real value is determined by its life after bottling, including how it has been stored and the number of different owners it has had.
 Wine bottles high in both inherent and real value bring the best prices.

-The following qualities make a bottle of wine more profitable on the market:
+The following characteristics make a bottle of wine more profitable on the market:

 - Classification as a Premier Cru, Grand Cru, or regional equivalent